From Disparate Systems to Unified Excellence: How Mission Streamlined Procurement Partners' Healthcare Technology Infrastructure

 Throughout the migration, Mission helped Hatcher navigate internal challenges.
 When new CEOs and CFOs joined during the project, Mission assisted in creating business justification decks that clearly articulated project purpose, itemized costs, and demonstrated three-to-five-year total cost of ownership projections.
 The team also helped Procurement Partners secure MAP credits, maximizing the financial benefits of their AWS commitment.

 Mission continues to provide ongoing support, infrastructure monitoring, and optimization services.
 The team has helped Procurement Partners launch AI initiatives, including a dedicated team working on GenAI solutions for invoice automation using AWS services.
+This work is a direct benefit of operating on a modern, unified platform capable of supporting next-generation workloads.

 "We've been able to capture a 31% decrease in infrastructure issues with a resolution time under 6 hours or less.
 That's all, thanks to collaborating with Mission on runbooks and fine-tuned alerting."